 It doesn’t work.
 Italian green beans are a different shape, different texture, and totally different flavor.

-But friends, these green beans are in a class all their own.
+But friends, these green beans are in a class all their own, even making their way on my Italian Christmas dinner menu!
 So, if you’re looking for an authentic Italian green beans recipe that is truly Italian in origin, you’ve come to the right place.

 Let’s get started.